JohnSunny511/Cerebro-A-RAG-Microservice/README.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-005571?style=for-the-badge&logo=fastapi)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

-Cerebro is a production-ready **RAG Microservice** designed to transform static documents into an interactive knowledge base.
-Built with a focus on **DevOps best practices**, it features automated CI/CD pipelines, containerized orchestration, and local LLM inference.
+Cerebro is a production-ready RAG Microservice designed to transform static documents into an interactive knowledge base by combining high-performance retrieval with local generative AI.
+Built with a focus on DevOps best practices, it features automated containerized orchestration and local LLM inference via Ollama to ensure data privacy and system scalability.
+The architecture is highly adaptable, allowing you to switch between different AI models (such as qwen2.5, tinyllama, or llama3) simply by updating the LLM_MODEL variable within the Docker Compose file.

 ---